TalariaSoftware/ncmanager-help/minutes/index.md

 Minutes are
 the official record
-of neighborhood council assembly
+of neighborhood council
-(boards and committees)
 meetings.[^ronrrecord]
 They say
-what assembly met,
-when and where
-the meeting was held,
+what organization was assembled, when and where the meeting was held, what members
-what members